-The Sabbath is accordingly seen as a weekly restoration of the natural relationship both in relation to the Divine and in relation to our environment, social and ecological.
-It is not that the work and material development of our weekday activity are unnatural, but that there is the danger that this engagement can take us over, subjugating and even stifling our social and spiritual potential.
+The Sabbath is accordingly seen as a weekly restoration of the natural relationship both in relation to the Divine and in relation to our environment - social and ecological.

+It is not that the work and material development of our weekday activity are unnatural - on the contrary - "six days shall you work".
+But there is a real danger that our creative labor can take us over, subjugating and even stifling our social and spiritual potential.
 Shabbat facilitates a restoration, recharging our conscious awareness of our relationship with God, with our families, communities and our environment as a whole.

-Here is another quote from Hirsch, written a century ago, but all the more apposite for our contemporary society :-
+Another quote from Hirsch, albeit written a century ago, is all the more apposite for our contemporary society:-

-"... to cease for a whole day from all business, from all work, in the frenzied hustle and bustle of our time?
+" ... to cease for a whole day from all business, from all work, in the frenzied hustle and bustle of our time?
 To close the exchanges, the workplaces and factories; to stop all railway services?
-Great Heavens, how would it be possible - the pulse of life would stop beating and the world would perish !
+Great Heavens, how would it be possible - the pulse of life would stop beating and the world would perish!
 The world would perish?
 On the contrary, it would be saved."
 (The Sabbath, in Judaism Eternal)

-Expanding beyond the Sabbath day, is arguably the most remarkable Biblical paradigm of ecological restoration - the Sabbatical year.
+Expanding beyond the Sabbath day, we find arguably the most remarkable Biblical paradigm of ecological restoration - the Sabbatical year.

-As you know, the sabbatical year involves three essential components.
-First and foremost as stated in Exodus 23 Verse 10, the land is to lie fallow, untilled and unpossessed, serving as the most eloquent testimony that "the earth is the Lord's".
+The sabbatical year involves three essential components.
+First and foremost as stated in Exodus 23 Verse 10, the land is to lie fallow, untilled and un-possessed, serving as the most eloquent testimony that "the earth is the Lord's".
 In an agricultural society, land is also the source of status.
 Thus in requiring that every seven years the land is, as it were, returned back to its original owner, to God; a very important social ethical statement is being made with regards to the equality of all before God.
 This restoration of social equilibrium is further reinforced by the other two precepts.

 The one is the cancellation and annulment of debts.
 The moral significance of this concept can only be understood within the agrarian context in which it functioned.
 Loans (and consequent debts) which for us are a normal part of commercial life, were not part of a normal healthy agrarian society.
 A loan was only taken when a farmer fell upon unusual hardship through diseased crops or drought or suchlike and did not have the seed and resources in order to be able to restore his harvest once again.
 Thus a loan was an unusual but essential means to restore a normal agricultural society to its productive cycle.

 However, taking a loan potentially posed the threat of a poverty trap.
 If the following year's harvest was not successful enough, one may not have made sufficient to be able to repay one's debt.
 This may continue year after year, the debt is compounded and the farmer economically trapped.
 Accordingly, the cancellation of debts in the Sabbatical year ensured that nobody would ever be caught in a poverty trap for very long.